 b.
 The Scriptures teach that women are not to teach or exercise authority over men in the church.

 1 Tim 2:12 But I do not allow a woman to teach or exercise authority over a man, but to remain quiet.

 1 Cor 14:34 Let the women keep silent in the churches…

-God’s original design was a man to be married to a woman, for life.
+1. God’s design in creation was for a man to be married to a woman, for life.